Silentsoul04/BountyBrick/README.md

 GITHUB_API=https://api.github.com/
 GITHUB_OAUTH=
 GITHUB_ORG=

+DEBRICKED_USER=
+DEBRICKED_PASS=
 ```

-The setup script will take care of all of them except `GITHUB_OAUTH` (OAuth token which has rights the organisation used) and `GITHUB_ORG` which is the name of the organization.
+The setup script will take care of all of them except `GITHUB_OAUTH` (OAuth token which has rights the organisation used), `GITHUB_ORG` which is the name of the organization, `DEBRICKED_USER` which is the username (email) used of the debricked account and `DEBRICKED_PASS` which is the password of that account

 ## API Docs